ChrisLindland/racecar-website/docs/week4/hog-svm/high_level_overview.md

 ### Training data

 Once there is a positive and negative dataset formatted, we can compile our model via the single C++ file - TrainHOG.cpp.
 Compilation is more complicated Windows, requiring separate software from Microsoft called `MSVC` (an IDE).
-We recommend the people on the group with Mac OS X and Native Linux machines to compile the C++ code.
+We recommend the people in the group with Mac OS X and Native Linux machines to compile the C++ code.
 Check if the machines have `g++` installed, though most machines have it by default.

 If not installed: